 If a user right-clicks on a report, a menu with the following options appears.
 The system administrator can enable or disable certain options, so the menu in your system may appear slightly different.

 - Edit: Opens the Report Designer screen for the selected report.

 - Run Report: Executes the report and displays it in HTML format.

 - Export As: Allows the user to execute a report in any of the following formats:

 - Microsoft Excel Workbook

 If one of these export types is unavailable, it may have been disabled by your administrator or by the user who created the report.

 - Schedule Report: Schedule a report to run immediately, at a later time, or at regular intervals.
-For more information on scheduling reports, please see Scheduling a Report.
+For more information on scheduling reports, review the Scheduling a Report article.

 - Email Report: Email a report immediately to a specified email address.
-Clicking the an Export As option allows the user to specify the export format type.
+Clicking an Export As... option allows the user to specify the export format type.

 - Rename: Rename the report.